DL4CV/dl4cv.github.io/working_in_waic.md

 ----------
 # First-Time Configurations

 ## Prerequisites
 - To connect to the WEXAC cluster, install MobaXterm from [this link](https://mobaxterm.mobatek.net/download.html).
 - To edit and debug your code comfortably on the WEXAC cluster, install VS Code from [this link](https://code.visualstudio.com/).
-- Make sure your user is permitted access to the WEXAC cluster.
-This could be taken care of by contacting the help desk.
 - If you are not at Weizmann, make sure you are connected to the WIS network through VPN.

 ## MobaXterm Configurations

 Apply some general configurations to MobaXterm: